The Horton Hill hike, just an hour's drive from Calgary in Kananaskis Country isn't going…

 Lady luck was on my side when I booked a couple of campsites for my three day backpacking trip from the Vista Lake Trailhead to Egypt Lake in Banff National Park for two reasons – timing and epic wildflower displays.

 The first was a miscommunication between Parks Canada, my husband and me.
-The dates got confused, the campsites weren’t what we wanted so we changed them and pushed them back a day – thereby missing a horrible rainstorm.
+The dates got confused and the campsites on the Egypt Lake hike weren’t what we wanted.
+So we changed them and pushed them back a day – thereby missing a horrible rainstorm.

 Secondly our timing was such that John and I caught the wildflowers – an epic, soul stirring, take-your-breath-away display, at their absolute peak.

-Our 3 day, 42 km backpacking trip from the Vista Lake Trailhead across Gibbon, Whistling and Healy Pass to Sunshine Village is one of the best hikes you can do in Banff National Park.
+Our 3 day, 42 km backpacking trip from the Vista Lake Trailhead across Gibbon, Whistling and Healy Pass via Egypt Lake to Sunshine Village is one of the best hikes you can do in Banff National Park.

 We’d leave one car at the parking lot at the Sunshine Village ski area and the other at the Vista Lake Trailhead, 8.4 kilometres southwest of Castle Junction on Highway 93.
 I talked my niece – who is in Calgary for the summer and who has never been to Banff, to drop us off at the Vista Lake Trailhead, saving us a drive at the end of the trip.

 Day one: Hike 19.3 kilometres from the Vista Lake Trailhead over Gibbon Pass down to Shadow Lake, Continue 5.3 kilometres to camp at the Ball Pass Junction.

 Day two: Hike up Whistling Valley past Haiduk Lake to Whistling Pass.
 Descend steeply to the Egypt Lake campground.
 Total mileage of 10 kilometres.